 First and foremost, an effective educator must be a good organizer and able to keep students well-organized as well.
 Young children are just developing many crucial executive functioning skills, and many of them learn by example.

 Before you set foot in a classroom, have a clear organization strategy for problems such as collecting and grading papers, dealing with absent student work and keeping the classroom clean after projects, among other things.
 Not being able to anticipate problems related to classroom organization can cost you.

 Successful classroom teachers have good rapport with students, parents and co-workers.
 They communicate problems to students quickly and effectively, keep parents updated on their children’s successes and development, and know how to get along effectively and share knowledge with co-workers and superiors.

 3. Strong Work Ethic

-The most successful people in any profession, not just teaching, have a strong work ethic.
+The most successful people in any profession, not just teaching, have a strong work ethic above all.
 For success as a teacher, this is a must.
 Teaching takes a lot of discipline and hard work, especially during the first few years.
 Teachers must work constantly to improve themselves and their teaching methods.

 4. Insatiable Curiosity

 Good teachers are lifelong learners who keep up with the latest education news and continuously work to update their strategies to keep their students’ learning relevant.
 They are always willing to learn and improve themselves for the sake of their students.

 Successful teachers are the ones so in tune with what’s going on in their classroom that it seems like they have eyes in the back of their heads.
 No student moves without these teachers noticing, and the whole classroom functions like a finely tuned watch or a well-oiled machine.